Alabama House of Representatives

-The Alabama State House of Representatives is the lower house of the Alabama Legislature, the state legislature of state of Alabama.
+The Alabama House of Representatives is the lower house of the Alabama Legislature, the state legislature of state of Alabama.
 The House is composed of 105 members representing an equal number of districts, with each constituency containing at least 42,380 citizens.
 There are no term limits in the House.
 The House is also one of the five lower houses of state legislatures in the United States that is elected every four years.
 Other lower houses, including the United States House of Representatives, are elected for a two-year term.

 The House meets at the Alabama State House in Montgomery.
+The Speaker of the Alabama House of Representatives is its leader.

 Legal provisions

 The Alabama House of Representatives is the lower house of the Alabama Legislature, with the upper house being the Alabama Senate.
 Both bodies are constitutionally required to convene annually at the Alabama State House.
 In quadrennial election years (e.g. 2018), they convene on the second Tuesday in January.
 In the first year after quadrennial election years (e.g. 2019), they convene on the first Tuesday in March.
 In the second and third years of quadrennium (e.g. 2020 and 2021), the Legislature convenes on the first Tuesday in February.
 From that date of convention, the House of Representatives must meet for 30 legislative days over the course of 105 calendar days.

 The legislature is not permitted to call for special sessions, though they may determine the subject of those sessions by a two-thirds vote in the event that they do take place.
 Special sessions in the Alabama Legislature span 30 calendar days and meet for 12 of them.